Nafiz001/Fantasy-Premier-League/RENDER_DEPLOYMENT.md

 ### Step 3: Create Web Service
 1. Click **"New +"** → **"Web Service"**
 2. Connect your GitHub repository: **`Fantasy-Premier-League`**
-3. Render will detect it's a PHP app automatically
+3. Render will detect it's a Docker app automatically

 ### Step 4: Configure Service
 Fill in these details: